Personnel – Temporary Employment

 Temporary appointments may be made without regard to civil service rules on recruitment, assessment, and certification as provided in RCW 41.06.010 & .070.

 a.
 Temporary employees shall not fill a position currently or formerly occupied by a classified employee during the current or prior calendar or fiscal year, whichever is longer, or take the place of a classified employee who was laid off due to financial or operational needs.
 However, a temporary employee may fill such a position on a temporary basis, in accordance with the collective bargaining agreement between the University and the Washington Federation of State Employees (WFSE).
 Temporary employees may only fill positions currently or formerly filled by bargaining unit employees represented by the Public School Employees of Washington in accordance with the applicable collective bargaining agreement.

 b.
-Student Employment Priority: Any temporary university position must first be posted and available for potential student candidates, unless the Student Employment Office approves the position as a non-student position because of a compelling reason.
+Student Employment Priority: Any temporary university position must first be posted and available for potential student candidates, unless Human Resources approves the position as a non-student position because of a compelling reason.
 This posting shall last 48 hours or until filled by a student.
-When a supervisor deems that the position requires skills or schedules which are unsuitable for students, the supervisor shall request that the Student Employment Office approve a non-student position and forward this information to Human Resources.
+When a supervisor deems that the position requires skills or schedules which are unsuitable for students, the supervisor shall request that Human Resources approve a non-student position.

 2-3.
 Student Employment and Educational Opportunities